grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "A little more throttle Bastian!"
 Hemi called down after the diesels started bellowing their confident exhaust behind him.
 Now he felt like the _Prospect_ had the power to confront this big weather they were driving into.

-A few minutes later the regular lights came back on, and the harsh shadows of the emergency floodlights faded away.
+A few minutes later the regular lighting came back on, and the harsh shadows of the emergency floodlights faded away.
 Power returned to the ship panel by panel, along with the reassuring hums of all the electric motors, circuits, and filaments that bathed every moment of their lives onboard the boat.

 Percy picked up the PA mic.
-"Nice fuckin' work Chips."
+"Nice work Chips."
 She waited a second but there was no reply over the ship PA.
 "Bastian, I'm going to the cargo hold to check on the load."

 The ship was a mess.
 Percy made her way stepping over all the detritus of a working sub scattered over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and steel-encased equipment.
 For all the mess in the main decks though, the cargo hold was not too bad.
 Hemi's careful re-arrangement of the cargo crates earlier had included strapping the crates hard up against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
-Gregory was using the block and tackle to move them out of the center area of the cargo hold.
+Owen and Gregory were using the block and tackle to move them out of the center area of the cargo hold.
 Chips had joined him, and was stowing equipment that had been shaken loose.
 She had one of the broken bicycles that had escaped from the rusty bicycle pile in her hands when she saw Percy.

 Chips' face immediately went red.
 "That's the second fuckin' time Percy.
 Two fuckin' times you almost fuckin' killed me now.
 You fuckin' surface the boat in a fuckin' storm?
 Fuckin' damn you to a cold fuckin' watery hell you fuckin' shit-faced asshole."

 "Fuck you Chips!
-I'm the fucking captain of this boat.
+I'm fucking captain this boat.
 I have to make these calls.
 They aren't always going to be fucking perfect or safe."

 "But with a hold full of fuckin' explosives?
-You fuckin' ride out bad fuckin' storms submerged.
-Every stupid-fuckin' green boat driver knows that.
+Ride out bad fuckin' storms submerged -- every stupid-fuckin' green boat driver knows that.
 But apparently, you fuckin' think it's fine to surface with a hold full of fuckin' TNT.
 We were a fuckin' mite's-dick away from being blown to the bottom of the fuckin' hole!"

 Percy leveled her emotions.
 "I don't fucking need this right now.
 I have bigger problems than you.
 Go cool the fuck down Chips."
 Percy turned and walked away.